Does the EU AI Act apply if you are outside the EU?

 EU AI Act and non-EU companies: frequently asked questions

-Yes, if they place AI systems on the EU market or the output of their AI is used within the EU.
-The regulation applies extraterritorially based on market effect, not company location.
-A US SaaS vendor with EU enterprise customers is in scope.
+Yes, if they place AI systems on the EU market or the output of their AI system is used within the EU.
+The EU AI Act applies extraterritorially based on market effect, not company location.
+A US SaaS vendor with EU enterprise customers selling AI-powered features is in scope regardless of where the company is incorporated.

-Non-EU providers of high-risk AI systems must appoint an authorized representative in the EU before placing those systems on the market (Article 22).
-GPAI model providers must also designate an AR under Article 54.
-The AR acts as your EU point of contact and holds technical documentation.
+Non-EU providers of high-risk AI systems must appoint an authorized representative established in the EU before placing those systems on the EU market (Article 22).
+Non-EU GPAI model providers must also designate an authorized representative under Article 54.
+The AR acts as the point of contact for EU authorities and must hold relevant technical documentation.

 Potentially yes.
-If you integrate foundation model outputs into a product serving EU customers, you may be a deployer.
-If the use case falls under Annex III, you carry deployer obligations under Article 26 regardless of where you're based.
-If you've substantially modified the model, you may have become a provider.
-Check your status →
+If you integrate OpenAI, Google, or other foundation model outputs into a product or service used by EU customers, you may be a deployer of an AI system under the EU AI Act.
+If the use case falls under Annex III (high-risk), you carry deployer obligations under Article 26 regardless of where you are based.

-The EU AI Act doesn't restrict which types of EU-established entities can serve as ARs.
-A law firm, consultancy, or specialised compliance firm could serve.
-However, the AR must be able to hold technical documentation, cooperate with authorities, and be reachable for inspections.
-Seek local counsel for AR selection and contract terms.
+The EU AI Act does not restrict which types of entities can serve as authorized representatives, provided they are established in the EU.
+A law firm, consultancy, or specialised compliance firm could serve as AR.
+However, the AR must be able to fulfil specific obligations including holding technical documentation, cooperating with authorities, and being reachable for inspections.
+Seek local legal counsel for AR selection and contract terms.

-No. GDPR and the EU AI Act are separate regulations.
+No. GDPR and the EU AI Act are separate regulations with different obligations.
 GDPR covers personal data processing.
 The EU AI Act covers AI system risk management, transparency, human oversight, technical documentation, conformity assessment, and more.
-You may need to comply with both — a GDPR DPA doesn't satisfy AI Act requirements.
+You may need to comply with both, and a GDPR data processing agreement does not satisfy EU AI Act requirements.

-At minimum: determine if in scope, classify risk level, identify your role, determine AR need, build core evidence pack (risk assessment, technical documentation, logs), implement AI literacy (Article 4), and meet transparency obligations (Article 50).
-See the full 7-step plan above →
+At minimum: (1) determine if your AI systems are in scope, (2) classify risk level against Annex III, (3) identify your role (provider, deployer, GPAI provider), (4) determine if you need an authorized representative, (5) build a core evidence pack (risk assessment, technical documentation, usage logs), (6) implement Article 4 AI literacy training, and (7) meet Article 50 transparency obligations where applicable.

 Abhishek G Sharma